 Then invite students to play using a strip containing a different number of squares, and to check whether the winning strategy remains the same or needs to be modified.

 Each figure is composed of 2 toothpicks and the addition of groups of 3 toothpicks.
-The number of these groups corresponds to the term number of the figure.
+The number of these groups corresponds to the term number of the shape.

-The figure in the 10th row will therefore be composed of 2 toothpicks and 10 times the addition of 3 toothpicks (30), that is 32 toothpicks.
+The figure in the 10th term will therefore be composed of 2 toothpicks and 10 times the addition of 3 toothpicks (30), that is 32 toothpicks.

-Repeat the same process with the following two pattern:
+Repeat the same process with the following two patterns:

-Next, invite students to compare the three situations and the pattern rules that represent the relationship between the term number of the figure and the number of toothpicks in it.
-Have them recognize that the three situations have the same rule (a new figure is always formed by adding 3 toothpicks to the figure of the previous term in the same way), but that the relationships differ because the base figure (term number 1) is different.
+Next, invite students to compare the three situations and the pattern rules that represent the relationship between the term number and the number of toothpicks it has.
+Students may notice that the three situations have similar pattern rules in that there are 3 more toothpicks from term to term and that the pattern rule differs because the initial figures (term number 1) are different.

 Each figure is composed of 4 toothpicks and the addition of groups of 3 toothpicks.
 The number of these groups corresponds to the term number of the figure.

-The figure in the 10th row will therefore be composed of 4 toothpicks and 10 times the addition of 3 toothpicks (30), that is 34 toothpicks.
+The figure in the 10th term will therefore be composed of 4 toothpicks and 10 times the addition of 3 toothpicks (30), that is 34 toothpicks.

 Each figure is composed of 1 toothpick and the addition of groups of 3 toothpicks.
 The number of these groups corresponds to the term number of the figure.

-The figure in the 10th row will therefore be composed of 1 toothpick and 10 times the addition of 3 toothpicks (30), that is 31 toothpicks.
+The figure in the 10th term will therefore be composed of 1 toothpick and 10 times the addition of 3 toothpicks (30), that is 31 toothpicks.

 Next, invite students to describe the numeric patterns that relate to the situations.